vanderblugen/Send-Emails-from-Linux/README.md

 # send-email-from-linux
+This information was obtained from [here](https://medium.com/swlh/setting-up-gmail-and-other-email-on-a-raspberry-pi-6f7e3ad3d0e) for my enjoyment.
+This has been tested on a Raspbery pi and an Ubuntu machine.
+Works on both.
+I accept no responsibility on if this works or not.

-This information was obtained from https://medium.com/swlh/setting-up-gmail-and-other-email-on-a-raspberry-pi-6f7e3ad3d0e This configuration uses Gmail as the email carrier.
-Need to enable less secure email or enable 2 factor with app passwords for this configuration to work.
+This configuration uses Gmail as the email carrier.
+It will work with others, just used gmail in this configuration.
+Less secure apps or 2 factor with app passwords needs to be enabled for this configuration to work.

 ## Install needed apps
 ```shell